Primary care ethics: The doctor, the patient and the family

 A characteristic feature of primary care is that doctors’ often care for several patients who are related to each other.
 They also often care for a number of individuals and families who live and/or work in close proximity, and whose lives are intimately related to each other.
 Particularly though not exclusively in rural areas, the same applies to the doctor and to his staff.
 This can be a considerable strength of general practice, since doctors gain a fuller understanding of the social context in which their patients live and become ill.
 It can also pose ethical problems, however particularly in conflicts between duties to different individuals – family members, employers and employees, and even between friends, when the illness of one affects the life or health of another.
 Confidentiality can also be a problem, as patients may not understand or accept that information given to the doctor by one family member may not be divulged to others.

 Respect for confidentiality, and maintaining confidence amongst patients that confidentiality is respected can be difficult not just for doctors but also for other members of their staff in such situations.

 Analysing ethical issues in primary care

 As in other aspects of applied ethics, different approaches may be used to understand these problems; they may be seen in terms of the rights and duties involved in medical practice, or how to maximise the good through the work clinicians do, or in terms of the virtues needed to flourish as a clinician or a patient.
 Deciding which moral framework to apply brings primary care ethics into contact with meta-ethics and epistemology.
 There is increasing interest in the empirical study of primary care ethics, often using qualitative research methods, which raises important metaethical and methodological questions about the relationship between facts and values.

+In understanding the significance of informed consent, quite often, medical teams will work alongside an experienced medical advocate so as to meet the patients needs in achieving medical autonomy.